tlin23/METPOLE_AI/DESIGN.md

 ## 1. Overview

-Provide a web-based SQL query and data inspection UI for the app’s SQLite database (`app.db`).
+Provide a web-based SQL query and data inspection UI for the app's SQLite database (`app.db`).
 This tool should be accessible only to admin users, support both free-form SQL and predefined queries, and allow CSV/JSON export—all while enforcing read-only access.

 ---